-If we are to use the historical context, it seems that the proper way to work through an advent calendar is starting on with the box labeled: one.
-The point of the calendar is not to countdown, but rather to count up towards the days before Christmas.
-Think about it this way: if you were going to use candles for your advent calendar, you'd want to end up with 24 lit candles, not one.
-So, work your way up through your print calendar as well!
-Hope that settles it.
+If you're trying to one-up your know-it-all uncle next time he tries to tell everyone how to proceed with their advent calendar, you've got history on your side now.
+Using the historical context, it seems that the proper way to work through an advent calendar is starting with the box labeled "one."
+The point of the calendar is not to count down, but rather to count up towards the days before Christmas.
+Think about it this way: if you were going to use good old-fashioned chalk marks or candles for your advent calendar, you'd want to end up with 24 marks or candles, not one.
+So, work your way up through your print calendar as well — and enjoy the little prizes along the way.